-I’ve programmed 3D animations, cleaned machines at a Lego factory, worked as a bike messenger and a tour guide (licensed!) in New York City, operated the coin press machine on top of the Empire State Building (which consisted of pressing the one and only button on the whole machine but I’ll probably never have a job with a view as good as that one again), built out lofts in Williamsburg, Brooklyn, built half a log home in the Virginia mountains (the second half that is), put out two music albums (both of them generating a genuine buzz in the music blogosphere), programmed algorithmic stock trading strategies and custom indicators for financial charts, and made mobiles (including 3D printed mobiles, which appear to be the first fully 3D printed ones in the world).
+Besides making mobiles, I’ve programmed 3D animations, cleaned machines at a Lego factory, worked as a bike messenger and licensed tour guide in New York City, operated the coin press machine on top of the Empire State Building (which consisted of pressing the one and only button on the whole machine but I’ll probably never have a job with a view as good as that one again), built out lofts in Williamsburg, Brooklyn, built half a log home in the Virginia mountains (the second half that is), put out two music albums (both of them generating a genuine buzz in the music blogosphere), and programmed algorithmic stock trading strategies and custom indicators for financial charts.

 I was born in Chicago and grew up in Switzerland.
 After New York City and Portland, Oregon, I now live in Richmond, Virginia with my wife and our two boys, where I work out of a work shop in the arts district.